return42/sphkerneldoc/linux_src_doc/drivers/base/power/main_c.rst

 Description
 -----------

-Call the "noirq" resume handlers for all devices in dpm_noirq_list and enable device drivers to receive interrupts.
+Invoke the "noirq" resume callbacks for all devices in dpm_noirq_list and allow device drivers' interrupt handlers to be called.

 .. _`device_resume_early`: